dvidelabs/poly.shell/doc/api/shell.md

 In the above example, we have chosen to reset the password after the shell returns.

+### Transferring files

+Files can be transferred via rsync using `shell.rsyncup` and `shell.rsyncdown`.
+Here an example with `shell.rsyncup`.
+Notice that the shell inserts the target host automatically.

+    var host = shell("example.com");
+    var local = shell();

+    local.run("mkdir -p tmp && echo hello > tmp/hello.local.test", function () {
+      host.rsyncup tmp/hello.local.test, hello.example.com.test"
+    });

+    Entire directories can be uploaded and downloaded using `shell.upload` and `shell.download`.
+    These are convenience functions that calls `shell.rsyncup` and `shell.rsyncdown` with special arguments.
+See Shell API reference for more details.

+Note: `rsync` runs via ssh. `options.port` and `options.user` are passed to rsync using the rsync -e option.
+For example:

+    var host = shell("example.com", { port: 10000, user: beatrice });
+    host.rsyncup("localfile", "destfile");

+becomes:

+    $ rsync -e 'ssh -p 10000 -l beatrice' localfilename example.com:destfile

 ## Shell API

 ### shell([host], [options])